logo for organic-pet-digest.com

 There are a few ways that dog pink eye sets itself apart from other dog eye problems:

-1. Dog pink eye often causes dog pink eyesevere itching of the entire eye area.
-You may notice your dog attempting to find relief by rubbing its eye on the corner of the couch or carpet.
-They also tend to use their paws to scratch the eye as well as try to remove excess discharge, which can be very irritating for the dog.
+1. Dog pink eye often causes severe itching of the entire eye area.
+You may notice your dog attempting to find relief by rubbing her eye on the corner of the couch or carpet.
+Dogs with pink eye also tend to use their paws to scratch the eye and to attempt to remove excess discharge, which can be very irritating for the dog.
 This violent rubbing could cause serious damage to the dog’s eye and should be prevented.

 What Causes Dog Pink Eye?

-• It can begin by a small, foreign body entering the eye area of thedog pink eye dog.
-This can be anything from a piece of bark to a small insect and if it remains in the eye area for too long, it can cause an irritation which can lead to pink eye.
-If you notice that your dog’s eye is looking irritated, you might want to try rising out the eye with water or an eye wash.
+• It can begin with a small, foreign body entering the eye area of the dog.
+This can be anything from a piece of bark to a small insect, and if it remains in the eye area for too long, it can cause an irritation which can lead to pink eye.
+If you notice that your dog’s eye is looking irritated, you might want to try rinsing out the eye with water or an eye wash.

 • When dogs roll around and play together, it is not uncommon for small injuries to occur.
 The eye of a dog is very sensitive and can be easily scratched with the paw of another dog.
 This injury can commonly lead to pink eye.

-• The bacterial form of Conjunctivitis, or pink eye, is the most common form.
+• The bacterial form of dog conjunctivitis, or pink eye, is the most common form.
 This form is spread by contact and that means human to dog, dog to dog or even insect to dog.

 • Another very common cause of dog pink eye is an allergic reaction.
 Your dog may be suffering from an allergy to something in the environment, and that allergy can cause sinus irritation along with inflammation of the mucus membranes of the eye.
 If this occurs in your dog, attempt to treat or eliminate the allergen along with the pink eye.